 4.7.3.
 Descriptor modification

 Users can select a certain descriptor and choose the option to edit it.
-Note that for consistency reasons7 only the description can be changed.
+Note that any modifications performed on the descriptor will also affect all the modules and simulations that use it.

 4.7.4.
 Descriptor deletion